SwamiKannan/Extracting-content-from-Wikidumps-XML-files/README.md

   <li>User: <a href="https://en.wikipedia.org/wiki/User:Groggler/sandbox">Example</a></li>
   <li>Wikipedia: <a href="https://en.wikipedia.org/wiki/Wikipedia:Meetup/San_Francisco/SPIE_2020">Example</a></li>
 </ol>
 The script also does not convert pages which are redirect pages i.e. old pages that when you visit re-direct to another page with the latest data.
 These are pages with the <redirect=""> tags

+#### Note 3: Some of the images are greater than 500 MB on download.
+Hence, ensure that you have enough space on disk to download these images.
+#### Note 4: --resize_and_rebuild parameter cannot be True if --image_download is False
+#### Note 5: Wiki_category.py is a specialized version of this repo which only returns the title of the page and the category in which the page is.
+This is for reference work only.

 ## Usage:
 You can load the output json file into Python and extract the content as a Python dictionary as follows: